FISH / fun & fashion

 Decorating your fish tank with live plants

-- To grow properly, aquarium plants need eight to 12 hours daily of simulated sunlight.
+- To grow properly, aquarium plants need 8 to 12 hours daily of simulated sunlight.
 Set up the aquarium near a power source (but out of the real sun).
 Then use a hood light on the tank to provide the rays.

 - When considering plants for your tank, don’t choose so many that there isn’t enough room left over for the fish.

-- Fill the aquarium halfway with water before adding any plants.
+- Fill the aquarium halfway with water.

 - Use foreground plants, which stay short, in the front of the tank.

 - Use middle-ground plants, which grow about 4 to 10 inches (10-25 cm) tall, along the sides and to leave an open swimming area near the center of the aquarium.

 - Use the tallest plants to hide the aquarium’s filter tubes and heaters, against the back wall of the aquarium.

 - For optimum water quality, change 10% of the water each week, or 25% each month.

 - Regular water changes not only prevent the undesirable accumulation of solid wastes, but also remove nitrates and other waste products of the fish and plants.

 - PetSmart offers free aquarium-water testing.
 Bring in a sample of your aquarium water and we can test the quality within minutes.